 The following list a short selection of recent collaborative research ventures between the Institute for Medieval Studies, University of Leeds and other bodies of funding and scholarship.
 If you have any queries or recommendations for additions, please contact us at email@example.com.

 The project is coordinated by Professor Julia Barrow, with partners from the universities of UEA, KU Leuven, Ghent, Paris VIII, Mainz and Durham.
 Central to the investigative work are four one-day workshops exploring different facets of the main theme at sites across Europe (York, Leuven, Leeds and Mainz) and the project will culminate in a two-day conference at Ghent University in 2019.
-The first workshop, Languages of Reform, was hosted by the University of York in January 2017 and the second, The Narratives of Reform, will take place at KU Leuven 14-15 September 2017.
+The first workshop, Languages of Reform, was hosted by the University of York in January 2017 and the second, The Narratives of Reform, took place at KU Leuven 14-15 September 2017.

 This project develops collaborations between the Institute for Medieval Studies (IMS), History and Philosophy of Science (HPS), and the Centre for Heritage Research (CHR) within the university, and the Royal Armouries in Leeds, the Arms & Armour Research Institute, University of Huddersfield, and other partners across the UK and beyond.
-The project centres on the transitional development of gunnery, the birth of modern technically-trained experts in engineering; and wider 'revolutionary' developments in warfare and natural philosophy (science) in the period.
+The project centres on the transitional development of gunnery, the birth of modern technically-trained experts in engineering, and wider 'revolutionary' developments in warfare and natural philosophy (science) in the period.
 Origins of Firepower seeks to expand a core area within the IMS's historic 'Fields of Conflict' research focus on the production and procurement of weapons, cannon, and scientific instruments, among other aims.

 Funded by the Newton Trust, this project brings Dr Luca Zavagno of Bilkent University in Turkey to Leeds to work with Dr Jonathan Jarrett and IMS affiliate Dr Rebecca Darley of Birkbeck, University of London, to re-examine the role of the Mediterranean islands in the history of the late antique and early medieval periods.
 Malta, Sicily, Crete, Cyprus were all imperial Byzantine possessions at the beginning of this period, and for a long time were the Empires furthest frontier with its maritime neighbours.
 New work, including Dr Zavagnos, however emphasises that this did not make these places defensive boltholes but rather hubs of contacts extending in several directions.
 What can we learn by re-examining these middle grounds and making them centres, rather than edges, of Mediterranean history?
 Two round tables and a postgraduate workshop in Leeds will work towards some answers to this question.